darthvandor13/CSC212-Virtual-Storyteller/README.md

 ### 🔹 What’s Needed to Make This Work?
 Building this system requires connecting three main components:
 1️⃣ **The NAO Robot** – The physical device that listens, speaks, and interacts.
-2️⃣ **Dialogflow CX** – A system that helps manage the conversation flow and decides what should happen next.
+2️⃣ **Conversational Agents (Dialogflow CX)** – A system that helps manage the conversation flow and decides what should happen next.
 3️⃣ **ChatGPT API** – The AI that generates the actual story.

-To make them work together, we need a **bridge**—a small program called a **webhook** that connects Dialogflow CX to ChatGPT.
+To make them work together, we need a **bridge**—a small program called a **webhook** that connects Conversational Agents (Dialogflow CX) to ChatGPT.

 ### 🔹 How Long Will This Take?
 Since we’re working under a deadline, we’re focusing on the core goal: ✅ Make the robot listen, generate, and tell a story smoothly. 🚀 If time allows, we’ll explore adding extra features, like gestures or interactive choices.